 (c) by the Contractor in accordance with the terms of the Exploitation Contract, as covered by section 10 of Annex X to these Regulations;

-(d) by the Authority in accordance with the terms of the Exploitation Contract, as covered by section 12 of Annex X to these Regulations; [or]
+(d) by the Authority in accordance with the terms of the Exploitation Contract, as covered by section 12 of Annex X to these Regulations; or

-[(e) by expiration of the term of the Exploitation Contract, without extension.]
+(e) by expiration of the term of the Exploitation Contract, without extension.2.
+Any termination of an Exploitation Contract by the Authority shall be by written notice to the Contractor, through the Secretary-General, which shall include a statement of the reasons for taking such action.
+[Unless a different time period is indicated in these Regulations,] the termination shall be effective [60 Days] after such written notice, unless the Contractor within such period disputes the Authority’s right to terminate the Exploitation Contract in accordance with Part XI, Section 5, of the Convention, in which case the Exploitation Contract shall only be terminated in accordance with a final binding decision in accordance with Part XI, Section 5, of the Convention.

-2. Any [suspension or] termination of an Exploitation Contract by the Authority shall be by written notice to the Contractor, through the Secretary-General, which shall include a statement of the reasons for taking such action.
-[Unless a different time period is indicated in these Regulations,] the suspension or termination shall be effective [60 Days] after such written notice, unless the Contractor within such period disputes the Authority’s right to suspend or terminate the Exploitation Contract in accordance with Part XI, Section 5, of the Convention, in which case the Exploitation Contract shall only be suspended or terminated in accordance with a final binding decision in accordance with Part XI, Section 5, of the Convention.
+2. bis If the Contractor disputes the Authority’s right to terminate the Exploitation Contract in accordance with Part XI, Section 5 of the Convention, the Exploitation activity may be suspended until a binding decision is issued pursuant to regulation 29 bis.

-[3.
-Nothing in this regulation shall relieve a Contractor of any of its obligation or liability under its Exploitation Contract, and the Contractor shall remain responsible and liable to the Authority for the performance of his obligations under its Exploitation Contract in the event of any termination.]
+3. Nothing in this regulation shall relieve the Contractor of subsisting obligations or liabilities under its Exploitation Contract, for which the Contractor shall remain responsible and liable in the event of any termination.